 First of all, let’s explain the difference.
 Order fulfillment is the way you get your products to your customers.
 This includes any method you use.
 There are several forms.

-NOTE: Dropshipping is a form of third-party fulfillment, and all three methods are forms of order fulfillment.
+NOTE: Dropshipping is a form of third-party fulfillment, and all three methods fall under order fulfillment.
 It’s not a question of order fulfillment vs. dropshipping, but of which form of order fulfillment is best for you.

 - More control.
-You are responsible for your own product and know for sure if you’re running low.
+You’re responsible for your own product and know when it’s time to reorder stock.

 - Easier to resolve shipping errors.
-Instead of having to communicate with a third party, you can resolve any fulfillment errors without having to play middleman.
+Instead of having to communicate with a third party, you can resolve any fulfillment errors without having to be the middleman.

 - Establishes buyer trust.
 Buyers want to feel as if someone is taking personal responsibility for their order.
 Fulfilling orders yourself helps establish this.

 - Requires larger initial investment.
-You will have to buy wholesale inventory upfront as well as create an infrastructure for storage and shipping.
+You’ll have to buy wholesale inventory upfront as well as create an infrastructure for storage and shipping.

 - Not scalable.
 Unless you want to invest in a warehouse of your own, merchant fulfillment is not a scalable model.
 As orders grow, it will become increasingly difficult to manage merchant fulfillment.